KSP-CKAN/MirrorKAN/README.md

 `wget https://raw.githubusercontent.com/KSP-CKAN/MirrorKAN/master/bootstrap.py; python bootstrap.py`

 After the configuration has completed, a shell script named 'all.sh' will be created.
 You can launch this script manually or add it to cron to run MirrorKAN.
+Note that the update process will take a while and will consume non-trivial amounts of disk space (Keeping 10GB free for MirrorKAN is a good rule of thumb)